Korea Customs Duty Calculator 2026 — US 200 USD vs Others 150 USD Real Examples

 Q2.
 Do same-day multiple orders get aggregated?

 A: Yes.
 Cargo arriving under the same PCCC on the same day is automatically aggregated.
-Even split shipping is subject to aggregation if payment and dispatch dates match.
+Even split shipping may be aggregated if payment and dispatch dates match.

 Q3.
 Does the 10% VAT always apply?